Shampoo Bar: Mud & Clay

 - absorbs unwanted residues and deposits natural beneficial minerals

-- used as a natural shampoo hair in Ancient Rome and Egypt
+- used as a natural shampoo for hair in Ancient Rome and Egypt

 - Dead Sea mud